devzeb/blog-scripts/2024-01-03_lwip_on_linux_or_unixoid_systems/2024-01-03_lwip_on_linux_or_unixoid_systems.md

 ```

-### Enabled the system errno header instead of the lwIP supplied one
+### Enable the system errno header instead of the lwIP supplied one
-In the past I used lwIP with the Newlib Nano C standard library, where it was mandatory to use the *errno header* from Newlib instead of the lwIP supplied one.
+In the past I used lwIP with the Newlib Nano C standard library.
+In that use case, it was mandatory to use the *errno header* from Newlib instead of the lwIP supplied one.
-This is because Newlib Nano provided a special implementation of the *errno* variable, which made it threadsafe.
+This is because Newlib Nano provided a special implementation of the *errno* variable, which made it thread safe.
 This mechanism is not present in the lwIP supplied *errno header*.

 So as a rule of thumb, I always use the system supplied *errno header* instead of the lwIP supplied one, when it is available.

-As my host system (Linux) supplies a standard library, I also enabled the system errno header by defining
+As my host system (Linux) supplies this header file, I also enabled the system errno header by defining
 ```cpp
 #define LWIP_ERRNO_STDINCLUDE 1
 ```

 ### Enable debugging
 For demonstration purposes (and to get everything working in the first place), I enabled all the debugging options.

 The only exception is the `DHCP_DEBUG` option, which I kept disabled from experiences in another project, where the ARP announcement failed when the option was enabled.
-Your mileage may vary, so feel free to enable it if you want to try it.
+I might was mistaken then, or the problem could have been fixed in the meantime, so feel free to enable it if you want to try it.
 ```cpp
 #define LWIP_DEBUG 1
 #define LWIP_DBG_MIN_LEVEL LWIP_DBG_LEVEL_ALL